VMois/vmois.github.io/_posts/2022-05-05-build-web-analytics-from-scratch.md

 ## Final results

-I have finished the MVP version of the project :tada: The project name is "Flarelytics" and it is [open-source on GitHub](https://github.com/VMois/flarelytics), so feel free to check.
+I have built the MVP version of my web analytics project :tada: It is called "Flarelytics".
+The project is [open-source on GitHub](https://github.com/VMois/flarelytics), so feel free to check.

 It is deployed for this blog.
 Below you can find the screenshot of the time-on-page metric for each page on this website.
 The values are in seconds.